jeffthibault/python-nostr/README.md

 Note 2: If the pip install fails, you might need to install wheel.
 Try ```pip install wheel```.

 # Disclaimer
-This library is in very early development and still a WIP.<br />
+This library is in very early development and still a WIP.<br /> More NIPs will be handled.<br />
 There are probably bugs.<br />
 I need to add tests.<br />
-I will try to create a [PyPI](https://pypi.org/) package at some point.<br />
+I will try to publish this as a [PyPI](https://pypi.org/) package at some point.<br />